 ProxyIPv6.com understands web scraping and social media automation needs, and caters to users who desire IPv6 proxies for these purposes.
 As one of the most expensive IPv6 proxy providers on the list, their rates start at 80 cents per IP for quantities under 500 and prices can go down to 60 cents per month when buying upwards of 1,000 IPv6 proxies at a time.
 All proxies come from a pool of over 4 million addresses, so dealing with banned IPs shouldn’t be an issue.
 Orders are processed within 12 hours with a 3-day money back guarantee and 24/7 customer service.
 For convenience, they offer a list of websites which will not work with their proxies.
 This provider is affiliated with Blazing SEO, and orders for proxies are actually processed by that parent provider.

 As more websites every day begin recognizing IPv6 proxies, eventually the entire Internet will switch over to the more-secure, exponentially higher-capacity protocol.
-From a cost-effective standpoint, it just makes sense to use IPv6 proxies instead of the aging IPv4 standard, especially when scraping domains like Google, Instagram, and many other social media platforms.
+From a cost-effective standpoint, it just makes sense to use IPv6 proxies instead of the aging IPv4 standard, especially when scraping domains like Google or social media platforms.
 And with so many IPv4 proxies blacklisted already, IPv6 is the ideal solution.
 They are much cheaper, often 3 to 20 times more affordable, they are more secure, and IPv6 proxies are virtually limitless, so demand should have little effect on supply or price.